Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 Does toenail fungus always smell?

-Can odor go away on its own?
+Can the smell go away on its own?

 It may fade temporarily, but the infection usually remains without treatment.